Te Pokapū Pāhekoheko Hapori

 UC Community Engagement Hub

-To advance the community engagement attribute, the UC Community Engagement Hub was created to facilitate opportunities for all UC staff and students to engage with their communities.
-The Hub is doing this through three activities.
+To advance community engagement, the UC Community Engagement Hub facilitates opportunities for all UC staff and students.
+The Hub does this through three activities.

 - Engagement: Connect things that need doing to staff and students who can do them.